CarlaBeals/Hello-World/README.md

 # Hello-World

-This is a little practice project to serve as a refresher to github.
+This little practice project is simply a refresher to github.